Medical Doctor Visa Sponsorship Jobs in Kansas

 Which visa types are most common for medical doctor roles in Kansas?

-The H-1B is the most common work visa for physicians in Kansas, as medical doctor roles qualify as specialty occupations requiring at minimum a medical degree.
+The H-1B visa is the most common work visa for physicians in Kansas, as medical doctor roles qualify as specialty occupations requiring at minimum a medical degree.
 The J-1 visa is also widely used for residency and fellowship training, though it comes with a two-year home residency requirement.
 Conrad 30 waivers allow J-1 physicians to remain in the U.S. by committing to practice in medically underserved Kansas locations.

 Which cities in Kansas have the most medical doctor sponsorship jobs?